Analysis | One year in, how four states fared in combatting the coronavirus

 Which isn’t to say that it didn’t have a higher toll on any given day.
 We know that deaths follow surges in new cases, and so we see four spikes in daily deaths that correlate to the above surges in new cases.
 Here, though, New York fares the worst, a function of it having been hit hard early — before treatments for the virus were well understood and before the broad deployment of therapeutic treatments.

-That South Dakota surged late is worth considering in that respect: its death toll was severe well after the disease had become better understood.
+That South Dakota surged late is worth considering in that respect: Its death toll was severe well after the disease had become better understood.

 If we compare each state’s daily performance relative to the country, we see that California was doing better on a per-population basis than the country overall on all four metrics for more than half of the days of the last year.
 New York’s total cases and total deaths were usually worse than the country’s, but its new cases and deaths were generally better.

-This, too, paints an incomplete picture, since it doesn’t distinguish between a day in which a state was one case-per-million worse than the country and a day on which it was 1,000 cases worse.
+This, too, paints an incomplete picture, since it doesn’t distinguish between a day in which a state was one-case-per-million worse than the country and a day on which it was 1,000 cases worse.
 If we instead look at the average differences between the states and the country over the course of the year, we get a different sense of how the pandemic unfolded.

 How states fared relative to the country on a per-population basis

 Figures are averages of the difference in the population-adjusted values for the state and the United States overall.
-Positive numbers indicate an average that was worse than the country on the whole.
+Positive numbers indicate an average that was worse than the country as a whole.

 California